glamod/marine_qc/docs/introduction.rst

 :func:`.do_sst_freeze_check`
 ============================

+Tests whether the sea-surface temperature is above freezing.

 Check whether the sea-surface temperature is above a specified freezing point (generally sea water freezes at -1.8C).
 There are optional inputs, which allow you to specify an observational uncertainty and a multiplier.
 If these are not